-This summer, The Fantasia Film Festival will be paying tribute to the groundbreaking work of American filmmaker Larry Cohen.
-Widely recognized as one of the godfathers of guerrilla filmmaking, Larry Cohen is a rare, fully-fledged cinematic auteur who relishes working independently, enabling him to approach serious subjects without any studio interference.
-He became well known for his progressive, socially conscious, low-budget genre films of the late 70’s and early 80’s that left critics scratching their heads and audiences running for the exit.
+Widely recognized as one of the godfathers of guerrilla filmmaking, Larry Cohen was a rare, fully-fledged cinematic auteur who relished working independently, enabling him to approach serious subjects without any studio interference.
+He became well known for his progressive, socially conscious, low-budget genre films of the late ’70s and early ’80s that left critics scratching their heads and audiences running for the exit.
 When it comes to indie filmmakers, very few can stand side by side with this legend.
-He is a true maverick – a man who embodies a spirit of creative and personal artistic integrity that is increasingly missing in today’s corporate movie making culture, and this month Fantasia will be screening three of his very best films: It’s Alive, God Told Me To, and Q – The Winged Serpent.
+He was a true maverick – a man who embodied a spirit of creative and personal artistic integrity that is increasingly missing in today’s corporate moviemaking culture.

 There are a number of standout scenes here, mostly crafted with superbly-controlled widescreen compositions by Fenton Hamilton’s blurry, fish-eyed Baby-cam cinematography.
 The initial delivery room scene is downright disturbing, beginning with a dolly down a long corridor showing a victim staggering out, to inside the gory operating room where the delivery team is dead and drenched in blood – topped by the chilling line delivery, “the umbilical cord’s been severed, but not surgically – it’s been chewed off.”